leojgrant/NeuralNetwork/README.md

 # NeuralNetwork
-I created a neural network class library in .NET 8, and built a simple Console App to manually test it's ability to learn (through forward and backpropagation).
+A neural network class library in .NET 8, along with a simple console app to manually test it's ability to learn through forward and backpropagation.